forward-uiuc/Entity-Search-Annotation-Indexing/README.md

+Please see updated README here: https://github.com/forward-uiuc/Forward-Search-Installation-Guide.
+It contains sufficient guideline to install the entire system.
+The following README may contain more information from summer 2017 work.
+Some of them is not relevant with the current code.
+You may find some useful information, but to get started, please use the link above.

 # Named Entity Recognition Document Annotator

 This project provides a framework for performing NER on documents and generating files ready for upload to Elastic Search for entity aware search.